xythobuz/rpi-rx5808-stream/README.md

     sudo make deps
     sudo make install

-Now, point your browser to your Raspberry Pi (eg. http://raspi-rx5808.local):
+Now, point your browser to your Raspberry Pi on port 81 (eg. http://raspi3.local:81).

 [![Screenshot Webinterface](https://i.imgur.com/Onb9Mz6.png)](https://i.imgur.com/ELHhqCN.jpg)

+See the beginning of the rpi-rx5808-stream.py file for all the customizable parameters.
+You can just run `sudo make install` again after any changes to reinstall and restart the service.

 You can check the status, output and control the service with these commands: